natebeacham/squeeze/README.md

 ###Usage

-To embed a defined package into your template, you can use the included templatetag
+To embed a defined package into your template, you can use the included templatetag:

 ```html
 {% load squeeze %}
 {% render_package 'public' %}
 ```

-Files within your package included in parallel when `DEBUG` is `True` and compressed into a single JavaScript or CSS file when in production.
+Statuc files within your package will be included in parallel when `DEBUG` is `True` and compressed into a single JavaScript or CSS file when in production.